Let’s be honest—depending on ads alone to grow your brand is a tough game.

 5. Optimize for Long-Term LTV, Not Just Short-Term Conversions

 Email shouldn’t just be your sales engine.
-It should be the core of your retention marketing strategy.
+It should be one of your most valuable long-term growth channels.

 - Subscriptions: Use automations to reduce churn and educate consistently.

-- Loyalty Programs: Recognize and reward behavior that drives revenue.
+- Loyalty Programs: Recognize and reward the behavior that drives repeat purchases.

 - Surveys & Quizzes: Collect zero-party data to personalize future sends.